MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-with-apikey.md

 In some case, we want to change the defaults headers names (and it's a quite good idea).

-Let's start by navigate to the `Api keys Constraints` section from the edit page of our sercice.
+Let's start by navigating to the `Api keys Constraints` section from the edit page of our sercice.

 The first values to change are the headers names used to read the api key from client.
 Start by set :